Communicating With Aliens

 And – perhaps most absurd of all – even if they did figure out what the drawings of the man and woman were, they would have to recognise that the raised hand was a sign of peaceful greeting rather than of aggression, impatience or contempt, or simply that it was the normal position of this part of the body.

-However, if the aliens have no reason to interpret the raised hand as a gesture, and still less one of good will, then they’ll equally have no reason to conclude it’s a gesture of any of the above negative attitudes.
+However, if the aliens have no reason to interpret the raised hand as a gesture of good will, or even as a gesture of anything, then they equally have no reason to interpret it as a gesture of any of the above negative attitudes.

 Perhaps Crane also fears that the aliens will think that the man is gesturing all three attitudes, and that the inclusion in the message of details of where to find us will lead them to conclude that these angry aliens are so impatient for an interstellar dust-up that they’ve resorted to trying to randomly provoke their galactic neighbours.